jeremy-rifkin/rcon/README.md

 ```
 rcon 10.0.0.2 -pPM 25575 password
 ```
-Rcon supports option collapsing.
+Option flags can be collapsed, and rcon will match them with the corresponding positional arguments.
 This command is the same as the above command.
 Connects to `10.0.0.2` on port `25575` using password `password`, and supports Minecraft text formatting codes.

 ```
 rcon 10.0.0.2:25575 -csM command